aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheIamAuthenticationPlugin.md

 >
 > For more information on configuring AWS credentials, see our [AWS credentials documentation](../AwsCredentials.md).

+- This plugin does not create or modify any IAM resources, therefore all permissions and policies must be correctly configured before using this plugin.
+If you plan on using [Amazon Aurora Global Databases](https://aws.amazon.com/rds/aurora/global-database/) with this plugin, please see the [Using IAM Authentication with Global Databases](#using-iam-authentication-with-global-databases) section as well.

 To enable the IAM Authentication Connection Plugin, add the plugin code `iam` to the [`plugins`](../UsingThePythonWrapper.md#connection-plugin-manager-parameters) parameter.

 ## AWS IAM Database Authentication